 WHAT QUESTIONS DO

-3. Biased question formulation: Askers use words meant to elicit good data for a specific goal and outcome, but may not obtain the best, accurate, or truthful, responses.
+3. Biased question formulation: Askers use words meant for a specific goal and outcome, but may not obtain the best, accurate, or truthful, responses.
 Sadly, it’s possible that higher quality answers could have been retrieved with a different wording or intent.

 Are you getting the point here?
 Questions have so many in-built biases, get translated as so mysteriously within a Responder’s brain, that it’s a miracle people communicate at all.